What is the true meaning of Christmas?

 With no Christ in Christmas, Christmas has no meaning.
 Here are 10 Christian Christmas traditions to keep Christ in Christmas.

-For centuries the world waited and anticipated a Savior, and on a quiet and unexpected night in Bethlehem, that baby was born.
+For centuries the world waited and anticipated a Savior, and on a quiet and unexpected night in Bethlehem, that Jesus was born.
 Each Christmas, we celebrate this baby, his birth, his life, and the light he brought a dark world.

 10 Christmas Traditions to Keep Christ in Christmas

 The simple meaning of Christmas is to share the story of Jesus.
+These

-For your convenience, this post may include affiliate links, if you make a purchase I may receive a small commission at no additional cost to you.
+For your convenience, this post may include affiliate links; if you make a purchase, I may receive a small commission at no additional cost to you.
 Read my full disclosure policy here.

 1. Christian Christmas Carols